tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 * Create a ec2 instance on AWS
 * Assign it a name
 * Output information related to the instance
-  * Server id
+  * Server ID
-  * Server private ip
+  * Server private IP
   * Assigned name

-So we know from the aws [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs), to connect to our aws provider we need a region and our [aws credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+So we know from the AWS [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) that to connect to our aws provider, we need a region and our [aws credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ```json
 provider "aws" {